 HAZARDS ASSOCIATED WITH PLUGGING A GENSET DIRECTLY TO HOUSE WIRING:

-- Feeding electricity back into the grid (“backfeeding“) presents a hazard for linemen or neighbours.
+- Feeding electricity back into the grid (“backfeeding“) presents a hazard for linemen and neighbors.
 Using main breaker instead of a transfer switch still leaves room for human error;

-- Using male-to-male extension cords presents electrocution risk because a plug on the loose end can be electrically “hot”;
+- Using male-to-male extension cords presents electrocution risk because a plug on the loose end can be electrically “live”;

-If you decided to go for it, at least be sure to observe the following basic rules and remember- you do it at your own risk.
+If you decided to go for it, be sure to observe the following basic rules.
+Remember- you do it at your own risk!

 IMPORTANT SAFETY RULES TO FOLLOW:

-- Run it only outdoors with exhaust away from doors and windows;
+- Run your power source only outdoors with exhaust away from doors and windows

-The homes built prior to 1996 may have a 3-hole 120/240V outlet.
+Many homes in North America have a 3-hole 120/240V outlet.
 Some homes built prior to 1996 may have NEMA 10-30R.
 It provides two “hot” wires and neutral (see diagram).
-The appliances used with such an outlet had a jumper between neutral terminal and grounding lug.
-People are often looking for a 3-prong to 4-prong adapter.
+The old appliances that used such an outlet had a jumper between neutral terminal and grounding lug.
+By the way, people are often looking to buy a 3-prong to 4-prong adapter.
 Well, there is no such thing: nobody sells it because having plugs on both ends is not safe.
 In order to connect a generator output to the home wiring via an existing 3-hole outlet you’ll have to make your own cable.
 Here is how.
 Take a standard 4-wire generator cord and remove its socket.
 This will expose four leads.
 Then there are two options.
-If you happen to have a loose mating 3-prong plug NEMA 10-30P, attach it to two line wires and the neutral (refer to L14-30 pinout above).
-Alternatively, if you already have a 3-prong drier cord, you can tie its ends to L1, L2 and N of the generator cord by using wire nuts.
-In both cases the remaining green lead can be used to ground the genset (read below).
+If you have a loose mating 3-prong plug NEMA 10-30P, attach its X and Y terminals to two line wires, and W to the neutral (refer to L14-30 pinout above).
+Alternatively, if you have a 3-prong drier cord, you can tie its loose ends to L1, L2 and N of the generator cord by using wire nuts.
+In both cases the remaining green lead can be used to ground the genset frame (read below).

-IMPORTANT SAFETY WARNING.
-A generator frame must be grounded per NEC®.
-If your model has a built-in GFCI, then its frame is supposed to be already bonded to the neutral (you should verify this with an ohmmeter).
-Since neutral buss in your home is grounded inside the main panel, the frame of your genset will likewise be tied to earth via this connection.
+If your model has a built-in GFCI, then its frame is supposed to be already bonded internally to the neutral (you can verify this with an ohmmeter).
+Since neutral bus in your home is grounded inside the main panel, the frame of your genset will likewise be tied to earth via this connection.
 In this case, you can just isolate the green lead in the cable and leave it unconnected.
-However, if your model does not have a GFCI, you need to connect its frame to earth.
+However, if your model does not have a GFCI, you may need to connect its frame to earth.
 There are several ways of doing this.
 A safer way is to install a copper or brass rod.
 Drive it at least 2 feet deep into the earth and connect to the frame via #6 AWG wire.
-See Article 250 of the NEC® for the requirements.
-Alternatively, if you are in a hurry, you can attach the green lead of the generator cord to the cover plate of the drier outlet.
-To do it reliably, I would crimp a round lug to this wire and put this lug under any screw of the plate.
+See Article 250 of the NEC® 2020 for the requirements.
+Alternatively, if you are in a hurry, you can attach the green lead of the generator cord to the cover plate of the wall outlet.
+To tie it reliably, I would crimp a round lug to this wire and put this lug under any mounting screw of the plate.
 Note that if you rely on the cord for the grounding, obviously it will work only when this cord is plugged at both ends.
 Be sure to do it before turning the genset on.
-In all cases check continuity between the frame and earth.
+In all cases double-check continuity between the frame and earth by an ohmmeter.

 To reduce risk, it is important to follow proper power-up and power-down sequences as described below.

-- Turn OFF the main electrical service disconnect and attach a visible label “Do not turn on”;
+- Turn OFF the main electrical service disconnect and attach a visible note “Do not turn on”;

 - Turn OFF all branch breakers in your distribution panel including the double-pole breaker for the drier or another outlet that you plan to use;

 - Assure that frame of your generator is grounded (see the safety warning above);

-- Start up the genset and let it stabilize for 5 minutes;
+- Start it up and let it stabilize for 5 minutes;

-- Turn on the double-pole breaker that feeds the 120/240V drier line;
+- Turn on the double-pole breaker that feeds the 120/240V genset’s outlet;

-- Start turning on individual switches in your electrical panel to energize the critical branches that you want to backup one at a time.
+- Begin turning on individual switches in your electrical panel to energize the critical branches which you want to backup.
+Do it one at a time.

 A proper reverse procedure is equally important to reduce risk.

-- Unplug the extension cord first from the genset, then from the outlet (never unplug the load side of the cable first since it may still be energized!!!);
+- Unplug the extension cord first from the genset, then from the house outlet (never unplug the load side of the cable first since it is energized!!!);

-- Turn ON the main service breaker (assuming the power is restored).
+- Turn ON the main service breaker (assuming the utility power is restored).

 WIRING A GENERATOR 4-PRONG CABLE TO 4-PRONG OUTLET

 Newer homes may have 4-prong 125/250V drier outlet NEMA 14-30R.
 It provides a separate ground hole besides L1, L2 and N (see diagram).
 For our task it has the right number of leads, but a wrong geometry.
-To connect a genset to such a receptacle one can replace the socket in the generator cord by a 4-prong plug NEMA 14-30P.
+To connect a genset to such a receptacle one can replace the socket in the generator cord with a 4-prong plug NEMA 14-30P.
 This is a pretty much straightforward task.
 Then you need to follow the proper power-up and power-down procedures outlined above.

-Finally, if your genset is rated at 4000 watt or less, then most likely it provides only 120V.
+A final note.
+If your model is rated at 4000 watt or less, then most likely it provides only 120V.
 If your building has a standard 120/240V system, it means it has two separate “out of phase” 120V lines.
 In this case, unfortunately it’s impossible to power the whole house with a single 120V source.
-In theory, if you don’t have any 240V appliances (such as central a/c), you could supply electricity only to half of the electrical branches on one of the two 120V busses.
-If needed, you can additionally move some key branches to that backed up buss by swapping the respective circuit breakers.
+In theory, if you don’t have any 240V appliances (such as central a/c), you could supply electricity only to half of the electrical branches, i.e. on one of the two 120V buses.
+If needed, you can additionally move some key branches to that backed up bus by swapping the respective circuit breakers.

 NOTE.
 The information in this site is provided AS IS for technical reference only without guarantee and liability of any type, neither explicit or implicit.
-It expresses only a personal opinion of the author, and does not constitute a professional advice– see complete disclaimer linked below.
-If you use this information you do it AT YOUR OWN RISK.
+It expresses only the personal opinion of the author.
+This does not constitute professional or legal advice– see complete disclaimer linked below.
+If you use this information, you do it AT YOUR OWN RISK.
 Always refer to NEC®, local codes and your product manual for wiring and safety requirements.
-It is strongly advised that all the work be done by a licensed professional (if you want to find one in your area and estimate the cost of the job- click here).
+It is strongly advised that all the work be done by a licensed professional (if you want to find one in your area or estimate the cost of the job- check out this site).